 Will these changes affect VAC coverage?

 No, these new changes will not impact your VAC coverage.
-All cannabis oils will still be fully covered by Aurora and Veteran Affairs Canada, with the exception of WMMC oils that are currently under partial coverage.
+All cannabis oils will still be fully covered by Aurora and Veteran Affairs Canada.

 How to dose